 About Staffing Service USA

 One of the leading temp agencies in York, PA, We are committed to customizing employment solutions for our customers and employees.
 Each unique partnership will encompass a quality relationship with respect to our core values.
-If you’re looking to hire new employees and expand your workforce in 2016, trust the experts, and contact Staffing Service USA.
+If you’re looking to hire new employees and expand your workforce, trust the experts, and contact Staffing Service USA.